 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 the Securities Exchange Act of 1934 (Amendment No.) Filed by the Registrant ⊠ Filed by a Party other than the Registrant \Box Check the appropriate box: ☐ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material under \$240.14a-12 □ Soliciting Material under §240.14a-12 MeiraGTx Holdings plc (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check all boxes that apply): No fee required.
-No fee required. ☐ Fee paid previously with preliminary materials. ☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+20549 the Securities Exchange Act of 1934 (Amendment No. File Che d by the Registrant ⊠ d by a Party other than the Registrant □ ck the appropriate box: Preliminary Proxy Statement Confidential for Use of the Commission Only (as permitted by Pule 14a ((a)(2)) Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 MeiraGTx Holdings plc (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pavı ment of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.